NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

 * *includerepos* A regex to filter repositories by name.
 Only consider repositories where the name matches this regex pattern.
 Used in Organisation and Global mode.
 * *excluderepos* A regex to filter repositories by name.
 Do not consider repositories where the name matches this regex pattern.
 Used in Organisation and Global mode.

-* *branchnametemplate* A template that can be used to set the name of the branch NuKeeper creates.
+* *branchnametemplate* and *pullrequestnametemplate* A template that can be used to set the name of the branch/pull request or NuKeeper creates.
 Allows you to put those branches in a hierarchy or set your own naming strategy.
   It accepts the following tokens:

   |Token       |Replacement                                                                      |